nowemoore/pythoness/English/3.1/problems.md

 Create a "guess the number" game where the computer picks a random number between 1 and 100.
 A player has 7 attempts.
 After each guess, tell them if they're "very cold" (20+ away), "cold" (10-19 away), "warm" (5-9 away), or "hot" (1-4 away).
 Use while loops and break/continue appropriately.
 (Tip: Use Python [input()](https://www.w3schools.com/python/python_user_input.asp) to collect input from players.)

 ## ⭐ Task 07
+Create a `Tournament` class for Rock-Paper-Scissors, which enrolls 6 players with a different strategy each (e.g. always playes paper, always plays rock, plays uniformly random moves, etc.; be creative!).
+Implement tournament where each player plays 20 games against every other player.
+Show interesting statistics about the games.

+## ⭐ Task 08
+Create an `Elevator` class for a 20-floor building.
+Track current floor, direction, and a queue of requested floors (i.e. where people called the elevator from).
+Implement an algorithm to efficiently serve requests (consider moving in one direction before reversing).
+Demonstrate that your algorithm works as intended using tests.

+## ⭐ Task 09
+Create a `Auction` class for a silent auction. `Bidder` objects can place bids on `Item` objects.
+Each item has a starting price and minimum increment.
+Implement auto-bidding where bidders have max budgets and automatically counter-bid up to their limit.
+Simulate an auction with 5 items and 8 bidders.

+## ⭐ Task 10
+Build a `Supermarket` class with a set number of checkout lanes.
+Create a `Customer` class with a randomly generated number of items (1-30), where each item takes 2 seconds to scan.
+Implement a queue system where customers get assigned to the shortest queue.
+Simulate 100 customers checking out and compare average wait times for different numbers of lanes (2, 3, 4, 5).